 "Section 3.15.
 Combination of offices.
-The Town Council may combine the office of Town Treasurer with the offices of Town Clerk or Town Accountant, office of Town Clerk in their its sole discretion.
+The Town Council may combine the office of Town Treasurer with the office of Town Clerk in its sole discretion.

-"Sec.
-3.16.
-Terms of commissions, committees and boards.
-The town council is authorized to fix the terms of members of all commissions, committees and boards of the town regardless of the terms established by General Statute or other law for particular commissions, committees or boards; to appoint the chairman or other presiding officer of each commission, committee or board of the town, regardless of the provisions of any General Statute or other law; and to limit the number of terms which any person may serve on any commission, committee or board of the town.
+"Section 3.16.
+Terms of commissions, committees, and boards.
+The Town Council may fix the terms of members of all commissions, committees, and boards of the Town regardless of the terms established by law for particular commissions, committees or boards; to appoint the chairman or other presiding officer of each commission, committee, or board of the Town, regardless of the provisions of any law; and to limit the number of terms which any person may serve on any commission, committee, or board of the Town.